fan2/mkdocs/docs/blog/posts/elf/plt-puts-pwndbg.md

  634:	f947e611 	ldr	x17, [x16, #4040]
  638:	913f2210 	add	x16, x16, #0xfc8
  63c:	d61f0220 	br	x17
+ 640:	Address 0x0000000000000640 is out of bounds.

+Disassembly of section .text:

+Disassembly of section .fini:
 ```

 As we can see from the above assembly, `0xfc8` is the offset of `puts` in `.rela.plt` entries of `readelf -r a.out` and relocation records of `objdump -R a.out` / `rabin2 -R a.out`.